5'-nucleotidase (5'-NT) is a protein produced by the liver. A test can be done to measure the amount of this protein in

 Your provider may tell you to stop taking some medicines that could interfere with the test.
 Drugs that may affect results include:

 - Acetaminophen (Tylenol)

 Why the Test is Performed

-Your doctor may order this test if you have signs of a liver problem.
+Your provider may order this test if you have signs of a liver problem.
 It is used mostly to tell if the high protein level is due to liver damage or skeletal muscle damage.

 The normal value is 2 to 17 units per liter.